rickardlindberg/rliterate/rliterate.markdown

 #### Workspace

-A workspace is a container for widgets.
-Widgets are ordered in columns.
-Each column contain widgets stacked vertically.
+The workspace shows body content of pages in the document.
+It is organized in columns, and each column can show body content from multiple pages.

 ##### Main widget